xonq/mycotools/mycotools/README.md

 # PURPOSE
-These scripts are a compilation of computational biology tools to increase analysis throughput.
-In particular, these scripts are tailored toward use with the `mycotools database`, a database schema with modularity as the guiding principle, enabling analyses with datasets of 1000s of fungi to as few as 1 or 2.
+MycoTools is a compilation of computational biology tools and database (MycoDB) maintenance software directed toward the analysis of fungal sequence data.
+MycoDB is a database schema with modularity as the guiding principle, enabling analyses with datasets of 1000s of fungi to as few as 1 or 2.

 <br />